The Visionary Leader

 Can Visionary Leaders develop more empathy?

 Yes, but it requires intentional effort.
 Start by genuinely listening without immediately problem-solving.
 Ask questions about how people feel, not just what they think.
 Notice the human cost of decisions, not just the business outcomes.
-A personal 360 can reveal gaps between your intentions and your impact.
+Pattern is strongest when this kind of self-view gets checked against real behavior and impact.

 Related Archetypes